Space-Enterprise-at-Berkeley/Template-Repo/README.md

 find -type l -delete
 git reset --hard
 ```
-NOTE: this will reset any changes since last commit so make sure you have committed first
+NOTE: This will reset any changes since last commit so make sure you have committed first